-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 Those responsible for producing the entertainment say the shift to a television world of many shows for the few instead of the reverse has transformed their roles.

-“As a producer it gives you an incredible amount of opportunity, because it means you don’t need to worry about a large percentage of the viewing audience,” said Michael Shamberg, nominated for the best-picture Oscar for broad cinematic events such as “The Big Chill” and “Erin Brockovich” and executive producer of television shows like “Reno 911!”
+“As a producer it gives you an incredible amount of opportunity, because it means you don’t need to worry about a large percentage of the viewing audience,” said Michael Shamberg, nominated for the best-picture Oscar for broad cinematic events such as “The Big Chill” and “Erin Brockovich” and executive producer of television shows such as “Reno 911!”

 Shamberg said it’s not an accident that when a cultural property is liked widely, it usually comes from an earlier era, a la “The Office” or “Friends.”
 Unlike today’s shows, they were designed for a broad audience.

-The networks still try and sometimes succeed at this, say experts, particularly CBS, which has sitcoms like “Young Sheldon” and action dramas like “NCIS.”
+The networks still try to sometimes succeed at this, say experts, particularly CBS, which has sitcoms such as “Young Sheldon” and action dramas such as “NCIS.”
 But by now, broadcast has generally bled too many viewers to pull off viewing events of truly broad scope.

 “Sheldon,” for instance, closed its season just two years ago with an average of nearly 15 million viewers but fell to under 10 million viewers this year.
-Two of broadcast-television’s biggest recent phenomena, NBC’s “America’s Got Talent” and Fox’s “The Masked Singer,” have both seen their numbers basically cut in half in 2020-2021.
+Some of broadcast-television’s biggest recent phenomena such as Fox’s “The Masked Singer,” have seen their numbers basically cut in half in 2020-2021.

-One of the few exceptions — for now — is the drama of live athletics, like the NFL, which continued its dominance with the two most-watched regular prime time shows on broadcast television during the 2020-2021 season, or reality franchises like “The Bachelor” and “Real Housewives,” sports of a different kind.
+One of the few exceptions — for now — is the drama of live athletics such as the NFL, which continued its dominance with the two most-watched regular prime time shows on broadcast television during the 2020-2021 season, or reality franchises such as “The Bachelor” and “Real Housewives,” sports of a different kind.

 Part of the challenge is that even if cable or streaming had a broad hit, there would be little way to know it.
-None of the streamers are monitored by objective ratings services, leading to circumspect news releases and highly questionable metrics judgments of their performance.
-With no way to document a hit, a sense of a show’s popularity is left largely to memes and outside research firms proclaiming its popularity.
+None of the streamers have a history of being monitored by objective ratings services, leading to circumspect news releases and questionable metrics.
+With no official measure, a sense of a show’s audience is mainly left to memes and outside research firms.
+There is a movement — slowly — to introduce harder data.

 Casey Bloys, content chief for both HBO and HBO Max, said he believes the demise of the broad TV hit is a legitimate phenomenon.

 “Viewers have a lot more choice, and that’s going to have an effect on the attention any one show commands,” he said.

+But he doesn’t think this necessarily means catering to narrower bases.
 “When you’re developing, you never think ‘it’s just going to be a single, so I’ll stop there,'” he said.

 Some of the architects of broad-TV culture say they’re fine seeing the dismantling of what they built.